Qalyub Travel Guide

 Sightseeing In And Around Qalyub

-Visiting Qalyub gives an opportunity to explore many other interesting destinations like Tel Aviv, Tyre, Gaza, Beersheba, Haifa, Al Fayyum, Madinat as Sa'adah, Masakin al Farnawani al Qadimah, Masakin al Akhshab wa ash Shay, Ash Sharqawiyah al Qadimah, Ard al Junaynah, and Masakin Shirkat Al Nasr lil Masbukat.
-Some other places that can be visited while on a tour of Qalyub are Shubra El-Kheima, Theodor Bilharz Research Institute, Al-Matariyyah, Plastic Stadium, Ain Shams, and the ancient Hetropolis.
+Visiting Qalyub allows exploring many other exciting destinations like Tel Aviv, Tyre, Gaza, Beersheba, Haifa, Al Fayyum, Madinat as Sa'adah, Masakin al Farnawani al Qadimah, Masakin al Akhshab wa ash Shay, Ash Sharqawiyah al Qadimah, Ard al Junaynah, and Masakin Shirkat Al Nasr lil Masbukat.
+Some other places that can be visited while on a tour of Qalyub are

-The modern town of Qalyub still manages to preserve some very old mosques as well.
-The most renowned is the Great Mosque which was renovated in 1735-36.
-The place is well connected to the Cairo-Alexandria highway and acts as a railway junction for many lines crossing the delta.
+The modern town of Qalyub also manages to preserve some ancient mosques.
+The most renowned is the Great Mosque, renovated in 1735-36.
+The place is well connected to the Cairo-Alexandria highway and is a railway junction for many lines crossing the delta.
 The major industries in this town include the silk-weaving and cotton industries.